lebbex/LXON/README.md

 Alternatively, you can simply open the folder representing the programming language or framework your project uses, and download the source code from there, whether it be a single file script or a full Unreal Engine plugin.

+You can also do `npm install lebbex` (lxon is too similar to other packages unfortunately, but since Lebbex probably will never have any other npm packages this works, i rather something simple and personal)

 ## Why LXON?

 It's just better, like it or not.
 Name me something better and I'll find a reason to call you a loser. -Nick Jasper (I do not speak in the image of the company)